 Google is designing “Team Pods.” instead of rows of desks.
 In a NYTimes article it is described in the following way:

 “Each pod is a blank canvas: Chairs, desks, whiteboards and storage units on casters can be wheeled into various arrangements, and in some cases rearranged in a matter of hours.”

 In the home office you can turn off disturbances (well it should be possible), but in the open office, there is no chance for that.
-You can’t remove the team that is talking about the new task or remove people who are on teleconferences and forget about the level of their speech or let’s call it the right way – noise.
+You can’t remove the team that is talking about the new task or remove people who are on teleconferences and forget about the level of their speech or let’s call it what it is – noise.
 Of course, there are “quiet open offices”, but I haven’t heard about many.

-In a study “Workspace satisfaction: The privacy-communication trade-off in open-plan offices” published in the Journal of Environmental Psychology, authors Jungsoo Kim and Richard de Dear sums it:
+In a study “Workspace satisfaction: The privacy-communication trade-off in open-plan offices” published in the Journal of Environmental Psychology, authors Jungsoo Kim and Richard de Dear sums it up like this:

-Hearing phone calls, conversations ten meters away from you or even team meetings that can occur in office space distract and annoy people who can’t really concentrate.
-It is normal to be distracted by other’s voice and putting headphones with music can help, but will it make you focused?
+Hearing phone calls, conversations ten meters away from you or even team meetings that can occur in open office spaces distract and annoy people who can’t really concentrate.
+It is normal to be distracted by other’s voices and putting on headphones with music can help, but will it make you focused?
 The best would be to work in silence, but this is not possible in an open office (except maybe at 6 in the morning or 8 in the evening).

 What comes next…